 Applicants for whom English is not their native language are required to submit an English language proficiency score.
 Exceptions are made for students who have earned their Bachelor of Arts degree from English language universities.
 Admission to CIIS requires a minimum score for one of the following exams:

-TOEFL is an Internet-based test.
+- TOEFL - 80 test score minimum.
+TOEFL is an internet-based test.
 The CIIS TOEFL code is 4807.
-Visit the TOEFL website.

 For many international students, finding the resources to fund an education in the United States is a fundamental concern.
-CIIS has a commitment to assisting international students through our scholarship and work-study programs.
-In recent years, 100 percent of incoming international students received scholarship awards through CIIS.
-However, students must often find additional sources of support.
-International students are not eligible for United States federal or state financial aid.
+CIIS has a commitment to assisting international students through our scholarship and campus employment.

 There are limited opportunities for you to obtain a private alternative loan.
 Most U.S. lenders require you to have a U.S. citizen or permanent resident with a valid alien registration card as a co-signer.